The Moon Tarot Card Meaning

 Frequently Asked Questions about The Moon

-What does The Moon mean in a tarot reading?
+What does The Moon tarot card mean?

 Is The Moon a yes or no card?

-What does The Moon symbolise?
+What does The Moon mean in a love reading?